DivanDesign/EvolutionCMS.snippets.ddStringTools/README.md

 #### Tpl parser

 * `tools->tplParser`
 	* Desctription: Gets the chunk contents by its name and parse it.
+		If `inputString` is empty, the chunk content will not be returned, just an empty string.
 	* Valid values: `object`
 	* Default value: —